 - It is important that it is quiet so I don’t scare or spook her.

-So to get ALL of these requirements in alignment was impossible, it was really my excuse to delay because I was unsure of how to do it.
+So to get ALL of these requirements in alignment was impossible.
 So I’ve delayed, and delayed.

-That is when I realized I need to ask my friend Dawn Marie to help me.
-She knows dogs, she is the “dog queen”.
-I know she can teach me.
-You know what, we met for 15 min and she taught me exactly what to do and now I feel WAY more confident!
+That is when I realized I just need to ask my friend Dawn Marie to help me.
+She knows dogs, and I know she can teach me.
+We met for 15 min and she taught me exactly what to do and now I feel WAY more confident!

 - I know WHAT tool to get, it is way smaller than I thought it would be.

-- I still will need to take out my contacts to see that close up.
+- I still need to take out my contacts to see that close up.

 Here are 3 tips to give Raindrop to your kids on a busy mom’s schedule so you can support their immune system when they need it – not when you find the time!